Survivor: Island of the Idols

 Survivor: Island of the Idols is the 39th season of the American competitive reality television series Survivor.
 Hosted by Jeff Probst, it featured two tribes of ten new contestants.
-The season was filmed in Fiji during April and May 2019, and aired on CBS in the United States and Global in Canada from September 25, 2019, until December 18, 2019, when Tommy Sheehan was named the winner by an 8–2–0 vote over Dean Kowalski and Noura Salman.
+The season was filmed in Fiji during April and May 2019, and aired on CBS in the United States from September 25, 2019, until December 18, 2019, when Tommy Sheehan was named the winner by an 8–2–0 vote over Dean Kowalski and Noura Salman.